weburnit/php-oop/README.md

 ## Test tasks:

+**NOTE:** You are free to use any framework you wish.
+Bonus points for an explanation of your choice.

-1. Create a default controller with a method helloAction
+1. Specify a default controller
   - for route `/`
   - with a proper json return `{"hello":"world!"}`